Visit a Lexus Tire Centre. Your safety is riding on it.

 During a regularly scheduled maintenance, your Assistant Service Manager Lexus Service Advisor may suggest a wheel alignment check or tire balance.* As a consumer, it is important for you to be aware of what is involved when your vehicle has an alignment done, as well as what can cause your vehicle to go out of alignment.
 Knowing these two important factors may assist in you in making an informed decision.

-Having all 4 wheels in proper alignment enhances your vehicle’s performance and your driving experience in a number of ways.
+Having all 4 wheels in proper alignment enhances your vehicle’s performance and your driving experience in a

 - Proper caster alignment helps make your Lexus more stable at high speeds.